spine-tools/Spine-Toolbox/docs/source/setting_up.rst

 .. image:: img/python_jupyter_console_selected.png
    :align: center

-Once the **ipykernel** package is installed, the wizard runs the **ipykernel** install command, which creates the kernel specs directory on your system.
-You can quickly open the kernel spec directory from the **Select Python Kernel...** combo box's context-menu (mouse right-click menu).
-Once the process finishes, click Close, and the newly created kernel spec (*python39* in this case) should be selected automatically.
+Once the **ipykernel** package is installed, the wizard runs the **ipykernel install** command, which creates the kernel specs directory on your system.
+Once the process finishes, click *Close*, and the newly created kernel spec (*python39* in this case) should be selected automatically.
+For convenience, there is a context-menu (mouse right-click menu) in the **Select Python Kernel...** combo box that opens the the kernel spec directory in your file browser.
 Click *Ok* to close the **Settings** widget and to save your selections.

 .. image:: img/python_kernel_specification_creator.png
    :align: center